 how do I choose an executor?

 If a person is named as the executor of an estate, they do not have to accept the role.

 Therefore, a will-maker should always notify their executor before naming them, to make sure they’re up to the task of administering the estate and communicating with the inheritors.
 If the will-maker cannot think of any persons who they feel could take on this role, they can hire a lawyer or trust company to act as their executor (for a fee).

-do an executor need to apply for probate?
+does an executor need to apply for probate?

 how can I get help as an executor?

 While executors can apply for probate or deal with estate administration without any legal advice or assistance, this can cause significant delays, result in costly errors, and could even result in the executor being sued by the inheritors on behalf of the estate.

 As a result, executors often retain a lawyer to assist them with court applications and estate administration and pay the lawyer from the estate.